Common Configuration Enumeration (CCE) -- About CCE

 • Associated Technical Mechanisms – for any given configuration issue there may be one or more ways to implement the desired result

-• Citations – pointers to the specific sections of the documents or tools in which the configuration issue is described in detail
+• References – pointers to the specific sections of the documents or tools in which the configuration issue is described in detail

 Currently, CCE is focused solely on software-based configurations.
 Recommendations for hardware and/or physical configurations are not supported.
 Refer to the CCE List for more information.